jrg94/CSE5542/Lab01/README.md

 # CSE 5542 Lab 01 Directions

+Since all this code is hosted on GitHub, you can run this solution using the [Raw Git tool][9]

-To run this lab, double-click the HTML file to run the solution in your browser.
+Alternatively, you can open the solution locally by double-clicking the HTML file to run the solution in your browser.
 Personally, I tested on **Google Chrome** and **Windows 10**.

 With the solution open, scroll to the bottom and select `choose file` from the Graph Data Import section.
 From there, select your Iris data.